NHSLeadership/nhsblocks/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-NHS styled blocks for WordPress as developed by the NHS Digital Frontend library.
+NHS styled blocks for WordPress as developed by the NHS Leadership Academy based on the NHS Digital Frontend library.

 == Description ==